OpenBluetoothToolbox/SimpleBLE/simplepyble/README.rst

 * Join our `Discord`_ server.
 * Contact me: ``kevin at dewald dot me``

-Are you using SimpleBLE on your own project and would like to see it featured here?
+Are you using SimplePyBLE on your own project and would like to see it featured here?
 Reach out and I'll add a link to it below!

 Supported platforms